- For years SAP has said that that HANA would enable people to work 10,000 times faster.

 - In this article, we review the accuracy of this claim.

-What SAP Said About HANA Enabling People to Work 10 to 10,000 Times Faster?
+Video Introduction: What SAP Said About HANA Enabling People to Work 10 to 10,000 Times Faster?

 System processing speed does not translate directly to productivity.
 Computer hardware is a virtually uncountable number of times speedier than it was twenty years ago.
 Productivity levels have not increased anything like computer hardware’s improvement.
 Secondly, Steve Lucas’ estimations of HANA’s performance increase over previous database iterations is also incorrect.